The Source

 Like many bodies of water in North America, the Des Plaines River, along with its network of tributaries, wetlands and spillways, was created by melting and retreating glaciers some 14,000 years ago.
 These glaciers, in fact, are largely responsible for the geographic and geologic makeup of much of northern Illinois and Wisconsin, where the Des Plaines River originates and continues to flow today.

-The y-shaped source of the Des Plaines River surrounded by Wisconsin marsh and prairie in Union Grove
+The y-shaped source of the Des Plaines surrounded by Wisconsin marsh and prairie

 First view of the source